 It is important to note that the data collected for the 2024 CHNA has limitations.
-Secondary data utilized for the report is not specific to the Penn Highlands Brookville primary service area but provides a larger geographic region scope.
-Primary data obtained through interviews, community surveys, and focus groups are also limited in representing the Penn Highlands Brookville service area, as information was collected through convenience sampling.
+Secondary data utilized for the report is not specific to Penn Highlands DuBois and Penn Highlands Clearfield's primary service area but provides a larger geographic region scope.
+Primary data obtained through interviews, community surveys, and focus groups are also limited in representing Penn Highlands DuBois and Penn Highlands Clearfield's service area, as information was collected through convenience sampling.